carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Write some code to assess activation function performance.

-Hint 1: Use the `create_model_intro()` definition as the **build function** to use during GridSearch.
-Make modifications to take a single parameter 'activation_function and this time include the 'Model.compile' method call in the definition.
+Hint 1: Modify the 'create_model_intro()' function and define a `create_model_act()` function that has `activation_function` as its only parameter.

+Hint 2: Use a for loop to call your function with varying activation functions

 :::::::::::::::::::::::: solution